unfoldingWord-dev/translationStudio-Info/docs/Helps.rst

 Using the translationHelps (Resources)
 ======================================

 To help translators make the best translation possible, translationHelps have been created.
+Once you have consulted the translationHelps, then you are ready to make the best translation.
+Please use these resources when checking your translation!

 The Resources include:

 translationWords
 ----------------